← Back to News

 ‘Tears in their eyes’

-Earlier in 2024 we produced a SoundWalk – a 25-minute interactive installation around Soho with words and music created and recorded with participants at The Connection and The Outside Project.
+Earlier in 2024 we produced a SoundWalk – a 25-minute interactive installation around Westminster with words and music created and recorded with participants at The Connection and The Outside Project.
 The two recording sessions saw a different level of focus from our participants: a rallying together and ‘stepping up’ as the eight-week projects reached their culmination.
 Once the walk had been installed, the collaborators came together to experience the finished piece, wearing headphones and following the map which was illustrated with drawings of landmarks that participants wanted to highlight.
 The feeling was joyful and reflective.
 People had tears in their eyes as they heard their ideas and voices played back to them.
 There was laughter and smiles as participants reflected on the creative process, and a general air of accomplishment and comradery amongst the group.

 “Over the years, a solid and heartfelt relationship has built up, drawing on the creativities of people living with the effects of homelessness and the incredible musicianship of Academy musicians.
 These talents come together to form a creative ensemble, improvising, devising work and co-composing.
 Here, all ideas are welcomed, every voice is heard, and artistic outcomes are created jointly.” - Jackie Walduck, workshop leader, composer and percussionist